cotes2020/jekyll-theme-chirpy/_posts/2024-12-29-packing-and-unpacking.md

 ### 4.2.
 Unpacking into function calls

-What is a function does not accept an iterable?
+What if a function does not accept an iterable?

 We can unpack the iterable with * operator.